TorchUMM: A Unified Multimodal Model Codebase for Evaluation, Analysis, and Post-training: Related Work

-Evaluating UMMs relies on a growing but fragmented ecosystem of benchmarks and supporting codebases.
-Benchmarks for multimodal understanding \citep{yue2024mmmu, fu2023mme, yu2023mm, liu2024mmbench, lu2023mathvista} assess reasoning, perception, and knowledge integration; generation benchmarks evaluate text-to-image fidelity, prompt alignment, and compositionality \citep{ghosh2023geneval, niu2025wise, li2026ueval, hu2024ella}; and editing benchmarks focus on instruction-based image modification \citep{ye2025imgedit, liu2025step1x, zou2025uni}.
+\textbf{Related Benchmarks and Codebase.} Evaluating UMMs relies on a growing but fragmented ecosystem of benchmarks.
+Benchmarks for multimodal understanding \citep{yue2024mmmu, fu2023mme, yu2023mm, liu2024mmbench, lu2023mathvista} assess reasoning, perception, and knowledge integration; generation benchmarks evaluate text-to-image fidelity, prompt alignment, and compositionality \citep{ghosh2023geneval, niu2025wise, li2026ueval, hu2024ella}; editing benchmarks focus on instruction-based image modification \citep{ye2025imgedit, liu2025step1x, zou2025uni}.
 UMM-specific benchmarks \citep{wen2026unig2u, wu2026micon} further target cross-task generalization and multi-modal interaction within a single model.
 Complementing these, open-source codebases \citep{deng2025emerging, wu2025omnigen2, wu2025openuni, dataflow2026openworldlib} provide training pipelines, pretrained models, while toolkits \citep{duan2024vlmevalkit, zhang2025lmms, contributors2023opencompass} offer standardized benchmarking interfaces.
-Despite these resources, coverage remains partial and evaluation practices vary, with differences in preprocessing, protocols, and model interfaces, highlighting the need for more unified and reproducible UMM assessment frameworks.
+However, their coverage remains partial and evaluation practices vary, with differences in preprocessing, protocols, and model interfaces, highlighting the need for a more unified frameworks.